jo234usa/Bamazon_homework/README.md

 # Bamazon

-Bamazon is a node application that displays items available for sale and allows customers to purchase those items
+Bamazon is a node application that displays urban treasures available for sale, provides customers with a price for the amount they wish to purchase, and decreases the stock amount based on how much they buy.

-**Getting Started**

-*These instructions will get you a copy of the project up and running on your local machine for development and testing* *purposes.
-See deployment for notes on how to deploy the project on a live system.*

 **Prerequisites**

-npm mysql and npm inquirer need to be installed for this to run

-**Installing**

-*A step by step series of examples that tell you have to get a development env running*

-*Say what the step will be*

-*Give the example*
-*And repeat*

-*until finished*
-*End with an example of getting some data out of the system or using it for a little demo*

-**Running the tests**

-*Explain how to run the automated tests for this system*

-*Break down into end to end tests*

-*Explain what these tests test and why*

-*Give an example*
-*And coding style tests*

-*Explain what these tests test and why*

-*Give an example*
+You will need [Mysql] (https://www.mysql.com/products/workbench/) in order to run this.

 **Deployment**

-*Add additional notes about how to deploy this on a live system*
+Run this from Terminal on Mac or Bash on Windows

+`$ npm i`

+Once all dependencies have been downloaded, this program is run via the following command

+`$ node bamazonCustomer.js`

 **Built With**

 * Google Chrome*
-*Mysql - The web framework used*
+* Mysql - The web framework used*
-*node - Dependency Management*
+* node - Dependency Management*
-*Terminal - Used to generate RSS Feeds*

-**Contributing**
+* Terminal - A Mac Application*

 **Versioning**